RustFestEU/blog.rustfest.eu/_posts/2018-10-29-schedule-sneak-peek-rome.md

 Threema is a Swiss🇨🇭 company building secure messaging apps.
 Their [push relay](https://github.com/threema-ch/push-relay) written in Rust is running in production and waking up countless phones daily.
 For their Android to WebApplication connection they opensourced [SaltyRTC](https://github.com/saltyrtc/saltyrtc-client-rs) an end-to-end encrypted signalling protocol such as setting up a WebRTC or ORTC peer-to-peer connection.
+As of today their iPhone app contains rust code handling the threema messaging protocol.

 <a href="https://threema.ch" target="_blank">![Threema](/assets/sponsors/threema.png)</a>